 Upper mids start to pick up around 2k and peak around 5k.
 It is a fairly marked upturn in energy but here is what I love about the Ti, it actually sounds a lot smoother in treble response to the Mg and far better in treble body and control.
 Brighter yes, more forward you betcha but this is not a brittle or harsh sound.

-This is a clean, fast articulating and energetic top end that really meshes well with synth wave, EDM and anything synth orientated.
+This is a clean, fast articulating, and an energetic top end that really meshes well with synth wave, EDM, and anything synth orientated.
 I am less fussed with the Ti for rock and anything that pushes on the lower mids and vocals.
 It is not tuned for this type of genre despite the excellent levels of detail.

 Periodic Audio ‘Be’ Performance

 The Be still errs to the musical side of things but this is a much more balanced and coherent presentation than either that of the Ti or Mg.
 The dynamics on the Be are truly excellent with a more powerful sounding and generally much more open performance than either of its two siblings.

 This is an outstanding single DD IEM for its price point.
 It is an IEM I feel I could throw anything at it and it will come up with the goods.
 In particular prog rock, hard rock and EDM sound ‘huge’ on the Be.